goett2win/stamps/README.md

 ## Exercises

 The exercises can be solved by executing all cells of the notebook.
 Execution of some cells (loading data) can take a while.
-Execution of the last cell will open two windows showing the result plots for Ex.
+Execution of the last two cells will open two windows showing the result plots for Ex.
 1 and Ex.
 2.

 Note, I did not use the shapefile to show country borders; it was more convenient to use the matplotlib "basemap" toolkit.